 Four Points San Diego Downtown is where you want to be - we're centrally located to many of the downtown San Diego attractions as well as nearby hotspots.
-Find our list of top 10 attractions below.
+Find our list of top 10 San Diego attractions below.

 - Balboa Park - Located in downtown San Diego and home to 15 major museums, performing arts venues and gardens, Balboa Park is the nation’s largest urban cultural park.
 With a constant stream of activity and attractions happening daily, this park has something for everyone.
 Including the Natural History Museum, Old Globe Theater, San Diego Zoo, Balboa Park offers a rich cultural experience among its 1,200 beautiful and lushly planted acres.

 - SeaWorld® San Diego - Just six miles from our downtown location, an endless adventure awaits the whole family at SeaWorld® San Diego.
 Situated on over 189 acres near Mission Bay Park, SeaWorld San Diego promotes education, entertainment, research and conservation and gives visitors a wide variety of ways to explore some of the ocean’s amazing creatures.
 From impressive animal shows, aquariums, interactive attractions, rides and dining facilities, adventure awaits on one of San Diego’s beautiful bay fronts.